Vector analysis for Dirichlet forms and quasilinear PDE and SPDE on metric measure spaces: Applications to SPDE

 But this follows by dominated convergence, the pointwise limit being obvious from the continuity of $\left\|\cdot\right\|_{\mathcal{H}_x}$ for fixed $x$ and a dominating integrable function being provided by

 (\ref{E:monotonep}) holds with $c_4=0$ because

 Condition (\ref{E:coercivep}) follows immediately if a \emph{$p$-Poincar\'e inequality} is satisfied,

 with some $c_P>0$ for all $f\in L_p(X,m)$ with $\int_X fdm=0$.
 For smooth bounded Euclidean domains (\ref{E:pPoincare}) follows by classical arguments.
-It also holds if $(\mathcal{E},\mathcal{F})$ is induced by a regular resistance form \cite{Ki01, Ki03, Ki12} and is subject to Dirichlet boundary conditions in the sense that there is a point $p\in X$ such that $f(p)=0$ for all $f\in\mathcal{F}$.
-As elements of $\mathcal{F}$ are continuous in the resistance metric, pointwise evaluation makes sense.
-Then (\ref{E:pPoincare}) results from
+It also holds if $(\mathcal{E},\mathcal{F})$ is induced by a regular resistance form \cite{Ki01, Ki03, Ki12} and is subject to Dirichlet boundary conditions. \end{examples}